lczerner/qemu-test-iouring/README.md

 		-h		Print this help
 		-a ARCH		Specify architecture to run (default: x86_64).
 				Supported: x86_64 ppc64le
-		-I IMG		Image to run with.
+		-I IMG		OS image with Fedora, Centos or Rhel.
 Must be specified.
 		-N NVME		Nvme image to run on.
+It needs to be at least 1GB in size.
 		-r REPO		Specify yum repository file to include in guest.
 				Can be repeated to include multiple files and implies image initialization.